Inside the Body’s Hidden Matrix: How to Improve Fascia Health

 Why it Matters: Overuse, repetitive motions, and excessive muscle contractions lead to tight fascia.

-- Avoid high-impact exercises, excessive strength training, or repetitive motions that contract the muscles and shorten the fascia.
+• Avoid high-impact exercises and repetitive motions that strain the muscles and fascia.

 Use myofascial release to reduce tension

-- Use foam rollers or massage balls (particularly soft, grippy massage balls to stimulate fascial proprioceptive receptors) for myofascial release.
+• Use foam rollers or massage balls for myofascial release, particularly soft, grippy massage balls that stimulate fascial proprioceptive receptors.

 Some of my favorite resources